jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<classes: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<everything is an object: tests>`

 ----